 3D modelling is far easier than it ever was, but starting with your first 3D printer can still seem challenging.
 In order to get the most out of your 3D printer, it is useful to start out your first stint at modelling with a framework or plan of the process you will be using to turn your concept into reality.
 Most 3D modellers begin with a hand-drawing, turn it into a 3D model, modify and improve the 3D model and then finally print it with the 3D printer.
-It is also useful to find the right software to work with as a beginner as well as have some basic tools handy to finish the project to your satisfy.
+It is also useful to find the right software to work with as a beginner as well as have some basic tools handy to finish the project to your satisfaction.

 How 3D Modelling and Printing

 Most 3D projects begin on paper and then go into a computer in the form of a design file (which is a mathematical description of a 3D objects in simple terms).
 There are several different file formats used in 3D printing, such as .stl, .obj, .vrml and so on.
 Many printers accept all of these formats and more.
 The process for 3D printing is standard – the printer takes the description of the object, ‘slices’ it up into several layers and slowly builds up the object from the bottom up.
 The material used can influence the process, such as the introduction of lasers, film extruders etc.

 The Basics of 3D Modelling